- 1 Types of Differences

 - previously presented cheques by the firm to the bank for deposit that are subsequently dishonored or “bounced” due to perhaps the payer having insufficient funds in their account.

-These are some of the main timing differences that can arise and where the firm’s accounting records will need to be updated with the new information.
-Next we are going to work through an example of how to prepare a monthly bank reconciliation statement for the month-end process.
+These are some of the main timing differences that can arise and where the firm’s accounting records need updating with the new information.
+Next, we will work through an example of how to prepare a monthly bank reconciliation statement for the month-end process.

 The steps followed to complete bank reconciliation statements can be thought of as coming from two starting points.
 The first is from the firm’s records, the cash books, and the second is from the bank statements, the bank’s records.
 The bringing together of these forms your reconciliation statement.